nuwandm/nodejs/CONTRIBUTING.md

 ### Scripts

-For the time being preview and deployment of the website targeting the Cloudflare network is implemented via the following two scripts:
+For the time being, preview and deployment of the website targeting the Cloudflare network is implemented via the following two scripts:

 - `npx turbo cloudflare:preview` builds the website using the OpenNext Cloudflare adapter and runs the website locally in a server simulating the Cloudflare hosting (using the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/))